The CLAS Alumni Panels are an excellent opportunity for CLAS students to learn about potential careers.

 The panelists for Exploring Careers in Science were Matt Berberich ’00, Senior Research Technologist for the Ragon Institute of MGH, MIT, and Harvard, and BrieAnna Hamel ’08, R&D Project Planner at Alexion Pharmaceuticals.
 Many career counseling professionals would agree that networking is key to getting an interview, but it is your previous hard work and credentials that get you the job.
 Matt’s experience illustrated that this can work the other way around as well.
 By networking within his industry he met a post-doctoral scholar at a social function who ended up being on the hiring committee for his current position.
 Both Matt and BrieAnna stressed the importance of connecting with professionals in your desired field, and finding a mentor within your first company.
 BrieAnna also stressed taking initiative and being able to articulate and sell your skills.
 She noted that for women especially, it is important to be confident in what you have to offer, from your first interview, to negotiating a position, to carrying out a new role.
 For students considering graduate school BrieAnna and Matt agreed that you should always know what you specifically want to study before investing in further education, and to be prepared for your career path to change as you grow.

 Both of the CLAS alumni panels mentioned the value of gaining direct experience in your desired field.
-To learn how to prepare for internship, or to find internships in your industry to apply for, check out the Center for Career Development’s Internships webpage.
+Learn how to prepare for internship, or find internships in your industry.